hsj71/GfG-PoDSol/README.md

-# 28-09-2025
+# 29-09-2025
 ---
-## Longest Bounded-Difference Subarray
-Difficulty: MediumAccuracy: 58.27%Submissions: 25K+Points: 4
+## Maximum subarray sum 2
+Difficulty: HardAccuracy: 57.52%Submissions: 9K+Points: 8

 <pre>

-Given an array of positive integers arr[] and a non-negative integer x, the task is to find the longest sub-array where the absolute difference between any two elements is not greater than x.
-If multiple such subarrays exist, return the one that starts at the smallest index.
+You are given an array arr[] of integers and two integers a and b, You have to find the maximum possible sum of a contiguous subarray whose length is at least a and at most b.

 Examples:

+Input: arr[] = [4, 5, -1, -2, 6], a = 2, b = 4
+Output: 9
+Explanation: The subarray [4, 5] has length 2 and sum 9, which is the maximum among all subarrays of length between 2 and 4.
-Input: arr[] = [8, 4, 5, 6, 7], x = 3
+Input: arr[] = [-1, 3, -1, -2, 5, 3, -5, 2, 2], a = 3, b = 5
-Output: [4, 5, 6, 7]
-Explanation: The sub-array described by index [1..4], i.e. [4, 5, 6, 7]
-contains no two elements whose absolute differnce is greater than 3.
-Input: arr[] = [1, 10, 12, 13, 14], x = 2
-Output: [12, 13, 14]
+Output: 8
-Explanation: The sub-array described by index [2..4], i.e. [12, 13, 14]
-contains no two elements whose absolute differnece is greater than 2.
+Explanation: The subarray [3, -1, -2, 5, 3] has length 5 and sum 8, which is the maximum among all subarrays of length between 3 and 5.
 Constraints:
 1 ≤ arr.size() ≤ 105
-1 ≤ arr[i] ≤ 109
+-105 ≤ arr[i] ≤ 105
-0 ≤ x ≤ 109
+1 ≤ a ≤ b ≤ arr.size()